Serial Peripheral Interface Bus (SPI)

 SPI Mode0 s

 Data is sampled at the trailing rising edge of the clock.
 The first clock signal falling can be used to prepare the data.
-The clock idle state is one.
+The clock's idle state is one.
 The data on MISO and MOSI lines must be stable while the clock is high and can be changed when the clock is low.
 The data is captured on the clock's rising transition and propagated on the falling clock transition.

 SPI Bus Connection Modes